turingschool/curriculum/source/topics/performance/small_background_jobs.markdown

 ### Run It

-Run it again.
+Restart your Sidekiq workers and run it again.
 If you have two tabs running Sidekiq then you should see 20 threads start per tab, creating all the users in just a few seconds.

 ## I3: Revising Items & Orders